stonepros/stone/doc/start/hardware-recommendations.rst

 .. important:: OSD memory autotuning is "best effort".
 Although the OSD may unmap memory to allow the kernel to reclaim it, there is no guarantee that the kernel will actually reclaim freed memory within a specific time frame.
-This is especially true in older versions of Ceph where transparent huge pages can prevent the kernel from reclaiming memory that was freed from fragmented huge pages.
-Modern versions of Ceph disable transparent huge pages at the application level to avoid this, but that does not guarantee that the kernel will immediately reclaim unmapped memory.
+This is especially true in older versions of Stone where transparent huge pages can prevent the kernel from reclaiming memory that was freed from fragmented huge pages.
+Modern versions of Stone disable transparent huge pages at the application level to avoid this, but that does not guarantee that the kernel will immediately reclaim unmapped memory.
 The OSD may still at times exceed its memory target.
 We recommend budgeting